-- ✓ The invitation for bids, including specifications and pertinent attachments, must clearly define the items or services needed in order for bidders to properly respond to the invitation. - ✓ All bids must be opened publicly at the time and place stated in the invitation for bids. - ✓ A firm-fixed-price contract (lump sum or unit price) award must be made by written notice to the responsible bidder.
-Where specified in the bidding documents, factors such as discounts, transportation costs and life cycle costs must be considered in determining which bid is lowest. - ✓ Any or all bids may be rejected when there are sound documented business reasons that to do so would be in the best interest of the program.
+- ✓ The invitation for bids, including specifications and pertinent attachments, must clearly define the items or services needed in order for bidders to properly respond to the invitation. - ✓ All bids must be opened publicly at the time and place stated in the invitation for bids. - ✓ Contract Opportunities must be posted in at least three (3) locations, such as GPR, government's website, Dodge Room, newspaper, DOL, DFCS.
+All ads must include this Section 3 language: "This is a Section 3 Covered Contract.
+Section 3 Business Concerns are encouraged to apply." - ✓ A firm-fixed-price contract (lump sum or unit price) award must be made by written notice to the responsible bidder.
+Where specified in the bidding documents, factors such as discounts, transportation costs and life cycle costs must be considered in determining which bid is lowest.

-Newly enacted requirements (effective April 28, 2019) based on the passage of House Bill 322 that adds Code Section 36-80-26 and reads as follows: If a bid or proposal opportunity is extended by a county, municipal corporation, or local board of education for goods, and services, or both, valued at \$100,000.00 or more, such bid or proposal opportunity shall be advertised by such respective local governmental entity in the Georgia Procurement Registry, as established in subsection (b) of Code Section 50-5-69, at no cost to the local governmental entity.
+- ✓ Any or all bids may be rejected when there are sound documented business reasons that to do so would be in the best interest of the program. - Newly enacted requirements (effective April 28, 2019) based on the passage of House Bill 322 that adds Code Section 36-80-26 and reads as follows: If a bid or proposal opportunity is extended by a county, municipal corporation, or local board of education for goods, and services, or both, valued at \$100,000.00 or more, such bid or proposal opportunity shall be advertised by such respective local governmental entity in the Georgia Procurement Registry, as established in subsection (b) of Code Section 50-5-69, at no cost to the local governmental entity.
 Such bid or proposal opportunity shall be advertised on such registry for the same period of time, as set by ordinance or policy, if any, as the county, municipality, or local board of education advertises bid or proposal opportunities in the official legal organ or other media normally utilized by the local governing entity.
 Each advertisement shall include such details and specifications as will enable the public to know the extent and character of the bid or proposal opportunity.
 Newly enacted requirements (effective April 28, 2019) based on the passage of House Bill 322 that amends Code Section 36-91-20(b)(1) and reads as follows: Prior to entering into a public works construction contract other than those exempted by Code Section 36-91-22, a governmental entity shall publicly advertise the contract opportunity.
 Such notice shall be posted conspicuously in the governing authority's office and shall be advertised on the Georgia Procurement Registry as provided for in Code Section 50-5-69 at no cost to the governmental entity.
 Such advertisement on such registry shall be for the same period of time specified under paragraph (3) of this subsection.
 Such notice may be advertised in the legal organ of the county or by electronic means on the website of the governmental entity or any other appropriate websites identified by the governmental entity.